 Module 4: Setting Goals and Expectations Using Data Informed Decision Making

-Module 6: Instructional Leadership Project Proposal Development: The Application of Theory to Practice
+Module 6: Instructional Leadership Project Plan: The application of theory to practice

 Module 8: Resource Management for Improved Student Learning